 APPLICATION ASSIGNMENT: 1.5 hours

-and we'll notify you when they are available.
+and we'll let you know when 2019 dates are available.

 Each session is 3 hours in length